Conseils

 Terracotta, burnt orange, rust

-Coral, mandarin, bright orange
+Coral, tangerine, bright orange

 Apricot, pastel orange